Ormeline/CV/README.md

 ## Non-technical skills

-Through my background and intensive programming trainning at Makers Academy and HyperionDev, I have developed a versatile skillset combining technical programming skills and interpersonal abilities that make me a strong candidate for Software Developer roles.
+Through my background and intensive programming training at Makers Academy and HyperionDev, I have developed a versatile skillset combining technical programming skills and interpersonal abilities that make me a strong candidate for Software Developer roles.
 Additionally, my legal career has enabled me to develop skills that can add value to any organisation:

 #### Organisation and attention to detail